tfblanken/tfblanken.github.io/about.md

 In order to investigate these clinical questions, I am always exploring new ways to advance our methodologies such that we can optimize the translation of clinical questions into research questions and analyses.

 In conducting my research, I had the opportunity to work together and learn from many different researchers and research labs.
-I have outlined all of them in <<LINK>>.
+I have outlined all of them <a href="https://tfblanken.github.io/portfolio/6_collaborations/" target="blank">here</a>.

 I am supervised by <a href="https://nin.nl/research/researchgroups/van-someren-group/" target="blank">Prof. dr. Eus van Someren</a> and <a href="https://dennyborsboom.com/" target="blank">Prof. dr. Denny Borsboom</a>.
 This project is funded through an ERC Advanced Grant (ERC-ADG-2014-671084-INSOMNIA) awarded to Eus van Someren and a VU University Research Fellowship 2016-2017 awarded to Tessa Blanken.